MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/design-principles.md

 ## Azure Native Design and Roadmap Aligned

-The North Star architecture strongly advocates the use of native platform services and capabilities wherever possible, which should be fully aligned with Azure platform roadmaps from the offset to ensure new capabilities are swiftly made available within customer environments.
-More specifically, Azure platform roadmaps should help to inform the migration strategy and "North Star" trajectory.
+The **Enterprise Scale architecture** approach advocates the use of native platform services and capabilities whenever possible, which should be aligned with Azure platform roadmaps to ensure new capabilities are made available within customer environments.
+Azure platform roadmaps should help inform the migration strategy and **North Star** trajectory.

+## Recommendations

 -   Be prepared to trade off functionality as not everything will likely be required on day one.
 -   Leverage preview services and take dependencies on service roadmaps in order to remove technical blockers.